 Umayyah Cable is a Mellon Postdoctoral Fellow in the Asian American studies and Middle East & North African studies programs at Northwestern University.
 They have a BA in American studies from Smith College and a PhD in American studies & ethnicity from the University of Southern California, as well as a certificate in visual studies from the USC Visual Studies Research Institute.
 Their research and teaching interests span the fields of ethnic studies, film and media studies, postcolonial studies, and queer theory, with a particular focus on the roles that art, film, and media play in the mobilization of Arab American political activism.

-While at Northwestern, Umayyah will develop and teach courses in Arab American studies, including “Introduction to Arab American Studies” and “Arab American Arts and Cinema.”
-Umayyah also serves on the Executive Board of the Arab American Studies Association in the role of Web Coordinator, where they manages the association’s website and social media.
+While at Northwestern, Umayyah will develop and teach courses in Arab American studies and film studies, including “Introduction to Arab American Studies,” “Arab American Arts and Cinema,” and “Film Festivals: Identities, Culture, and Politics in the Public Sphere.”
+Umayyah also serves on the Executive Board of the Arab American Studies Association.

 You can follow their research and academic happenings via Academia.edu.